juliuscc/juliuscc/README.md

 # Hi there 👋

-I do open source software :unlock:.
-I do mostly JavaScript projects but also enjoy all kinds of 🕸️ web development.
+I do open source software.
+It's mostly JavaScript but I also enjoy other types of web development. 👨‍💻